K-G-Witt/project3-group3/README.md

 ## Data Ethics Statement:
 The CDC has made this data asset publicly available to all without restrictions (public).
+The data may be biased towards people who have access toward healthcare and can have cause of death accurately determined.
+The data is grouped by ethnicity meaning that people with mixed ethinicity may be represented unevenly.

 ## Credits:
 This code was compiled and written by Charles Morgan, Mahsa Hesampour, Riona Espedido, and Katrina Witt for Project 3 in the 2024 Data Analytics Boot Camp hosted by Monash University.